Who We Are

 Our Story

-Studio 404 is the natural convergence of two complementary backgrounds built in the real world, not online.
+Studio 404 is the natural convergence of two complementary backgrounds in cultural placemaking, creative production and community-led strategy, built in the real world, not online.

-Our founding team brings together deep experience in cultural production, community-led programming, and equity-driven strategy.
+Our founding team brings together deep experience in cultural production, community-led programming, learning design, brand activation and equity-driven strategy.

-Calum Hall brings extensive experience delivering large-scale exhibitions, brand collaborations, and cultural activations that champion grassroots artists while driving footfall and commercial impact.
-His background in events and nightlife shapes Studio 404’s approach to audience, atmosphere, and artist-led programming.
+Calum Hall is a Creative Director, Curator and Cultural Producer with extensive experience delivering large-scale exhibitions, brand collaborations and cultural activations that champion emerging artists while driving footfall, participation and commercial impact.
+His background across exhibitions, events, nightlife and artist-led programming shapes Studio 404’s approach to audience, atmosphere and cultural relevance.

-Together, they bring a shared track record of turning overlooked spaces into places people show up for ino towns and cities around the world.
-This includes exhibitions, workshops, festivals, and pop-ups that prioritise participation over spectacle.
+Together, they bring a shared track record of turning overlooked spaces into places people show up for in towns and cities around the world.
+This includes exhibitions, workshops, festivals, pop-ups, brand activations, learning programmes and off-sites that prioritise participation over spectacle.

 Studio 404 exists because they’ve seen firsthand what happens when culture is designed for people, not social platforms.
-Vacant spaces come back to life, communities reconnect, and offline life starts to matter again.
+Vacant spaces come back to life, communities reconnect, teams learn differently, and offline life starts to matter again.

 Contact us